Why You Need an Annual Insurance Review

 - "Do I need extended coverage for valuables?"

 Your existing policy provides standard coverage for your home and belongings, but this coverage may not be sufficient for all your valuables and is frequently overlooked.
 For instance, you may need additional coverage for wedding rings, valuable golf clubs or other sports equipment, family heirlooms and antiques, musical instruments or artwork in your home.
-If you have a new home office that you run a business from, you might consider extended coverage to protect your business property.

 - "Do I qualify for discounts?"

-When was the last time you reviewed or updated your homeowners insurance policy?
+So, when was the last time you reviewed or updated your homeowners insurance policy?